LED lighting controls reduce energy use and extend the useful life of LED fixtures

 Deployed wireless control systems can handle functions as basic as turning the lights on or off as well as dimming.
 Better use is having the system collect data, send alerts to the system manager, and following pre-programmed if-then routines for lighting disruptions or failures.
 For example, a manager would know if a light failed without sending an employee to walk around a facility looking for a non-functional light.

-For large applications a wireless control system provides ROI.
+For large applications, wireless controls solutions provide ROI.
 Managers have complete system control.
 During periods of his or her facility’s peak demand, the manager could reduce the light levels reducing peak demand charges.
 On the other hand if the power supply company was maximizing power production and hitting power generation limits, power reduction might be monetized by the end user.

 • Pros